Find the answers to some frequently asked questions of Chris Perri Law’s experienced criminal defense attorneys.

 Q: A detective called to ask me questions about a crime that I committed.
-Should I call him back?
+Should I call them back?

 A: You have the absolute right to remain silent, and I recommend that all of my clients exercise this right.
 The detective’s job is to build a case for the prosecution, so their questions are geared toward further incriminating the suspect.
 Even if you think that you can talk your way out of the situation, you’ll likely regret your decision to talk to the police when the prosecution is playing back the conversation to a jury.

-Q: A police officer questioned me, but he didn’t read me my rights.
+Q: A police officer questioned me, but they didn’t read me my rights.
 Are my statements admissible in court?

 A: The answer depends on whether you were in custody at the time when the officer questioned you.
 If you were in custody, then the officer is required to read your rights and record the conversation.
 On the other hand, if you were briefly “detained” or part of a “consensual encounter,” then you weren’t technically in custody, and the officer doesn’t have to read your rights to you.
 There’s a fine line between custody and temporary detentions, so you need a knowledgeable attorney to determine whether your statements can be thrown out.